hatedabamboo/notes.hatedabamboo.me/docs/posts/checking-iam-policy-length-using-terraform.md

 ╵
 ```

-This way we can catch the situation when policy is exceeding allowed length during the plan job instead of apply.
+This way, we can catch the situation when the policy exceeds the allowed length during the plan stage instead of during the apply stage.

 !!! abstract "Closing remarks"